Donald Trump has attacked various NBA and NFL players during his term, and Steve Kerr is the most recent person to criticize those actions.

 Politics in the NBA are nothing new.
 Whenever there is any sort of issue regarding social injustice, racism or inequality, the players, coaches and commissioner are always forward in addressing it.
 Kerr, for example, has routinely spoken out about Trump.
-LeBron James, before calling him a “bum,” called him a “so-called President” after he failed to condemn the neo-Nazi attacks in Charlottesville.
+LeBron James, before calling him a “bum,” where to buy cheap tramadol called him a “so-called President” after he failed to condemn the neo-Nazi attacks in Charlottesville.

 Since taking office, Trump has shown on multiple occasions that he’s not someone who can engage in civilized dialogue, and the thought of a black person speaking out (Jemele Hill, Stephen Curry) enrages him even more, hence the withdrawal of Curry’s invite to the White House and the calling of Hill to be fired from ESPN.
 Kerr came to the defense of his two-time MVP, sounding flabbergasted that the leader of the free world wouldn’t want to hear world champion athletes, people who have some of the biggest platforms in the world.

 “It was an actual chance to talk to the president,” said Kerr.
 “After all, he works for us.
 He’s a public servant.
 He may not be aware of that, but he is a public servant, right?
 So maybe as NBA champions, as people in a prominent position, we could go in and say, ‘This is what’s bothering us, what can we do about this?'”